Jethro-Solutions/Website/VERCEL_DEPLOYMENT.md

 ### 5. Verify Deployment

 1. Visit your deployed URL
-2. Check the `/health` endpoint to verify the API is functioning
+2. Check the `/health` endpoint to verify the server is functioning
-3. Test key features to ensure everything works correctly
+3. Test the contact form to ensure it's submitting to Formspree correctly
+4. Test all navigation and interactive elements

 ## Project Structure for Vercel